• Skip to primary navigation

 Customize It!

-• Add some spice – Spice it up with jalapenos or red pepper flakes.
+• Add some spice – Spice up your puffs with jalapenos or red pepper flakes.

 And that’s about it.
-It’s easier to watch the video for a general idea on how to make it and then go from there.
+It’s easier to watch the video for a general idea of how to make it and then go from there.
 It also helps to prove how magical these things are from sad, leftover mashed potatoes to puffy potato bites.
 Enjoy and let me know how you liked them in the comments below!

 MORE POTATO RECIPES TO TRY